TSypko/TASKER-To-Do-List-React/README.md

 # TASKER - TO DO LIST MANAGMENT
 **LIVE LINK:** [https://tsypko.github.io/TASKER-To-Do-List-React/](https://tsypko.github.io/TASKER-To-Do-List-React/)

 - v.
-0.1 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+0.2 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## DESCRIPTION
 To Do List app created during ,*,Become A Front End Developer"* course provided by *Youcode Academy*.
 It helps in scheduling tasks, allowing you to add, check and delete them.

- Important!
-Tasks are currently non-saveable.
 ### TECHNOLOGIES USED:

 - React